ahmed-madyan/ahmed-madyan/README.md

 - 👯 I’m working as **QC Lead**

-- 🌱 I’m currently learning **Performance Testing using Locust tool with Python**

 - 💬 Ask me about **Test Automation for UI, API, DB using Selenium, Rest-assured, with Java, Maven, TestNG**

 - 📫 How to reach me **ahmed.madyan01@gmail.com**